truecaller/flutter-sdk/README.md

 # truecaller_sdk

 Flutter plugin that uses [Truecaller's Android SDK](https://docs.truecaller.com/truecaller-sdk/) to provide mobile number verification service to verify Truecaller users.
-This plugin currently supports only Android and can be used to verify only the Truecaller users at the moment.
+This plugin currently supports **only Android** and can be used to verify **only the Truecaller users** at the moment.
 Since these users have already verified mobile number, verification via Truecaller SDK enables you to quickly verify/ signup/login your users, basis their mobile number - without the need of any SMS based OTP, and at the time same capture their mapped user profile.

-For more details, please refer https://docs.truecaller.com/truecaller-sdk/android/implementing-user-flow-for-your-app
+For more details, please refer [here](https://docs.truecaller.com/truecaller-sdk/android/implementing-user-flow-for-your-app)

 ## Steps to integrate